 Dogs, like humans, will make mistakes, and don't deserve to suffer pain or experience physical corrections as a consequence.

 If you have children, you are probably used to yelling at them - "Jimmy, stop that right now!"
-In the case of a child, Jimmy knows you are angry with him, as he has been identified by his name; however, with a dog, using his name has the opposite effect, as it actually adrenalizes the dog.
+In the case of a child, Jimmy knows you are angry with him, as he has been identified by his name; however, with a dog, using his name has the opposite effect, as it actually adrenalines the dog.
 So when Rover's owner yells, "Rover, be quiet!" -- guess what?
 Rover keeps on barking . . . longer and louder.
 Ironically, he is doing so in a misguided effort to try and please you!
 And, you don't want your dog's name to carry a negative association, so that he won't avoid responding when he hears it.
 Only use your dog's name for positive situations.

-Never correct them after a bad incident has happened.
 Many of us have walked into our home only to find that the dog has torn apart your sofa cushions or had a toileting 'accident'.
 Your first thought is to yell and correct the "bad dog".
-Remember that dogs don't necessarily have long term memories.
+Remember that dogs don't necessarily have long-term memories.
 Their behavior is all about cause and effect.
-If you correct them after the fact, they will not associate your correction with the bad act.
+If you correct a dog after the fact, they will not associate your correction with the bad act.
 Refocusing your dog must be immediate, when your dog is thinking about making a mistake, or when he is in the act of unwanted behavior.
 If they do a good thing (like sitting on command) and you immediately praise them, they will associate the sitting with the positive kudos and are more inclined to do it the next time around.

-Avoid direct eye contact/ stare.
 The final technique governs the use of direct eye contact, and if you study groups of dogs, you will see repeated instances of when eye contact is either withdrawn or avoided.
 Again, the rule here is the antithesis of human behavior.

 Just imagine your 14-year old son "borrowed" your car one day.
 When making your point to the teenager that this must never, ever, happen again, and explaining the consequences of his misbehavior, the natural tendency would be for you to be making full-on eye contact just to emphasize how deadly serious you were about the whole episode.